bertdouglas/euler-haskell/README.md

 euler-haskell
 =============

-My attempt to learn how to program in Haskell by solving the problems of project Euler.
+Solving the problems of Project Euler in Haskell.